Jan 2, 2024

 The closer millennial couples can get to each maxing out their tax-advantaged retirement accounts, the more secure their potential retirements can be.

-If you have automatic contributions setup based on a flat dollar amount, make sure to update them higher to meet the IRS’ new contribution amounts if you can save up to the max.
+If you have automatic contributions set up based on a flat dollar amount, make sure to update them higher to meet the IRS’ new contribution amounts if you can save up to the max.
 For 2024, the maximum employee 401(k) employee contribution limit is $23,000 and $7,000 for the traditional IRA.

 6) Review insurance needs as situations change.

-The five main types of insurance coverage for millennial couples include: car, health, home, life, and disability coverage.
-Each year, it’s great practice to contact your existing insurance providers and review what each policy entails.
+The five main types of insurance coverage for millennial couples include car, health, home, life, and disability coverage.
+Each year, it’s a great practice to contact your existing insurance providers and review what each policy entails.
 The last thing you want is for something to happen and not get covered for what you thought would get covered.

 For millennial couples around age 30 who are considering children and homeownership, this may be the best time to lock in an affordable 30-year term life insurance policy.
 Life insurance still tends to be relatively affordable at age 30.
 Meanwhile, life can get much more complicated after 30 with potentially the added responsibilities of parenthood, taking care of your own aging parents, and work.